-Read on to discover some of the world’s most amusing foods that start with m, including some of the greatest food related facts you’ll be glad you ever learned.
+Read on to discover some of the world’s most amusing foods that start with m, including some of the greatest food related facts you’ll be glad you ever learned (interested?
+Check out foods that start with i next!).
 Seriously, learning about miracle fruit slightly blew my mind!

 How have I defined what can be included on this list of foods beginning with M?
 I’ve used the definition of culinary fruits and vegetables, meaning that they are used as fruits and vegetables in cooking even if botanically or legally (for the purposes of taxes and regulations) they are not defined as such.